Many singles try to date as many people as possible so as to not miss out on meeting “The One," but this can lead to an insidious addiction.

 All of that changed in 2014.
 I had just broken up with my boyfriend.
 I was 28 years old.
 And I found myself directly in the midst of a whole new digital dating era.
 I decided to give Tinder and Bumble a whirl.
-I started dating in such an unfamiliar way –– dates based on a 2-3 sentence bio (or a slew of emojis).
-Rather than being excited about a date ––because it was probably my only date that month –– I felt overwhelmed and anxious by the number of dates I had to track via my google calendar.
+I started dating in such an unfamiliar way, choosing dates based on a 2-3 sentence bio (or a slew of emojis).
+Rather than being excited about a date (because it was probably my only date that month), I felt overwhelmed and anxious by the number of dates I had to track via my Google calendar.
 In the end, all of my dates were great, yet nothing materialized into a relationship for an entire three years.
 I kept asking myself, “Why is this happening?”
 “Is it me?”
 I used to love dating, and now I felt less than enthusiastic.
 There was no unanticipated, serendipitous encounter.
 It was all greatly anticipated, with the knowledge that if the date went south, there were other options waiting on my phone.
 Everything felt much less romanticized.

 The dating app trap –– the paradox of choice

-I believe that whenever we start using dating apps, we all fall prey to the same problem – the paradox of choice.
-Let me give you an example… You just met someone off Tinder, or Bumble, or Hinge, or wherever, and the first date is going really well.
-You probably want to see them again.
+I believe that whenever we start using dating apps, we all fall prey to the same problem: the paradox of choice.
+Let me give you an example.
+You just met someone on Tinder and the first date is going really well.
+You want to see them again.
 Then, your date ends, you walk outside, hail a cab, pull out your phone, and immediately pull up your dating app.
-If THIS date went so well, you just can’t help wonder who ELSE you might find.
+If THIS date went so well, you just can’t help but wonder who ELSE you might find.
 Maybe there’s someone just a little more successful, humorous, well-traveled, or well-read.
 This is what American psychologist Barry Schwartz defines as the paradox of choice.
-Barry says, too much choice causes the feeling of less happiness, less satisfaction and can even lead to paralysis.
+Barry says, too much choice causes the feeling of less happiness, less satisfaction, and can even lead to paralysis.

 This is exactly what happened to me.
 I wasn’t following through with any of my dates because, with so many options on my apps, I thought that I could find someone that “ticked all of the boxes,” not just a few.
 I was inundated with a limitless stream of swipes, and when my thumbs fatigued, I relied on matches being pushed to me via email and text.
 With something as important as finding love, I wanted to be sure I tested all of my options before settling down for the rest of my life, right?
 However, with this approach, I could test my options literally for the rest of my life.
 I ran into decision fatigue and didn’t go on a single second date.
 I was tired, frustrated, and just gave up.